writethedocs/organizer-manual/source/confs/conf-cfp.rst

 Like everyone,
 most speakers don't really read their email.
-This means you need to tell them everything improtant at least twice, and probably again in person.
+This means you need to tell them everything important at least twice, and probably again in person.

-Speaker Acceptence Template
+Speaker Acceptance Template
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: jinja